Welcome! to The Marathon Inn – your home on Grand Manan Island

 The Marathon Inn is everything you would expect of a hotel originally built over a century ago by a retired sea captain.
 The inn has been well maintained over the years and has recently been refurbished.
 It still retains the charm and leisurely living of another age.
 Antiques and period decor compliment the mood.

 You will be welcomed and served with gracious hospitality during your stay.
 We offer non-smoking private, shared, and family rooms that are sun-clean, inviting, and full of character and charm.
 Many rooms overlook the harbour and have a private fridge and microwave.
-All rooms include a private bath, fresh linens, TV, bathing products, free WiFi, access to lounge, use of a BBQ, and access to the pool.
+All rooms include a private bath, fresh linens, TV, bathing products, free WiFi.

 At the Marathon Inn, your comfort and enjoyment is our first concern.
 Your vacation on this enchanting island in Atlantic Canada will leave long, fond memories for you.
-Water views, parking, large deck with seating, located on ten acres of land to roam, and an outdoor solar heated swimming pool for guests of the hotel.
+Water views, parking, large deck with seating, located on ten acres of land to roam.

 Grand Manan Island offers you a leisurely uncrowded, relaxing vacation where you will be surrounded by the sea, and unspoiled nature.
 Grand Manan is a beautiful Maritime fishing community, an old world island where courtesy and character are important.